Highway Patrol Officer: Career Profile

 Employment Outlook Information for Highway Patrol Officers

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for police officers, which includes highway patrol officers, are expected to grow by six percent between 2012 and 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for police and sheriff's patrol officers, which include highway patrol officers, are expected to grow by six percent between 2012 and 2022 (www.bls.gov).
 The BLS notes that job opportunities may be best for bilingual applicants with military backgrounds or postsecondary education in law enforcement.
-As of May 2013, these professionals earned a median annual salary of $56,130, with most receiving between $32,670 and $90,700 per year.
+As of May 2013, police officers employed by state governments earned a mean annual salary of $63,100.
+Most police officers with all employers received between $32,670 and $90,700 per year.

 Related to Highway Patrol Officer: Career Profile